-Maintaining continuous insurance coverage with no lapses (not even for a day!) is so important because insurance companies view drivers who are already insured as being financially responsible and therefore lower risks,” the report notes.
+Maintaining continuous insurance coverage with no lapses (even for a day!) is important because insurance companies view drivers who are already insured as being financially responsible and therefore lower risk,” the report notes.

 Look for Discounts

 You may be familiar with the kind of discounts that most auto insurance companies trumpet loud and clear — like those for prepaying your policy in full, switching to paperless billing, setting up auto pay and more.

 But there are also a variety of lesser known discounts out there, too:

 - Anti-theft devices